 1. You will need to add the following mapping or data field using collection Data Fileds Tab.

 The collection mapping file can be found within the /ROOT/WEB-INF/mappings/collections folder.

 2. Once configured clear and reindex the collection to index the web pages:

 3. The user can filter the date directly

-4. The search results can be filtered based on a specified range of this date field “published” using the URL below:
+4. The search results can be filtered based on a specified range of this date field “published” as given below:

 <meta name="published" content="2013-09-12"/>

 Use the URL below to get the date range:

 Mapping custom date format